-Iván Tamaredo holds a BA in English Language and Literature from the University of Santiago de Compostela (June 2012) and an MA in English Studies (June 2013).
-In October 2013 he was admitted to the Inter-university PhD Programme in Advanced English Studies, run by the Universities of Santiago de Compostela, A Coruña and Vigo.
-From October 2014 to September 2015 Iván worked under contract to the VLCG team (projects nos.
-FFI2011-26693-C02-01 and R2014/016).
-He is now preparing a PhD on "Processing grammatical structures: morphosyntactic complexity and efficiency in varieties of English around the world", under funding from a four-year FPI research grant (ref.
-BES-2015-071233; 27/11/2015-26/11/2019) from the Spanish Ministry of Economy and Competitiveness; his PhD advisors are Teresa Fanego and J. Carlos Acuña Fariña.
+Iván Tamaredo holds a BA in English Language and Literature from the University of Santiago de Compostela (June 2012) and an MA in English Studies (July 2013).
+In October 2013 he started work on his PhD (defended 2018), first under contract (2014-2015) to the VLCG team, and then with funding (2015-2018) from an FPI research grant from the Ministry of Economy and Competitiveness.
+His PhD advisors were Teresa Fanego and J. Carlos Acuña-Fariña.

-Iván has experience in the compilation and tagging of digital corpora; he is currently helping the VLCG team
+Iván has experience in the compilation and tagging of digital corpora; he has helped the VLCG team

-compile the Corpus of Historical English Law Reports 1535-1999 (CHELAR).
+elaborate the Corpus of Historical English Law Reports 1535-1999 (CHELAR) in its two versions (POS-tagged and XML).
 He has also been involved in the organization of research meetings, such as the Fourth International Postgraduate Conference on Language and Cognition (ELC4), held at the University of Vigo (Spain) on 4-6 February 2015.

 Department of English and German

 A study of the relation between complexity and efficiency in varieties of English around the world.
 Supervisors: Teresa Fanego and J. Carlos Acuña-Fariña.